RULES OF THE SENATE

 i.
 He shall preserve order and decorum, and may speak on points of order in preference to other members, rising from his seat for that purpose, and shall decide points of order, subject to an appeal to the Senate.
 [Ref: Mason's §§ 240, 245, 575]

-7-1 Senate Standing Committees shall be appointed by the President of the Senate after conferring with the majority and minority leaders.
+7-1 Senate Standing Committees shall be appointed by the President of the Senate, with the advice and consent of the Rules and Procedure Committee.
 Senate Standing Committees are as follows:

 6. Travel, Recreation, Wildlife and Cultural Resources